javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

     </tr>
 </table>

-Transfers are other type of sold tickets so 27% of the tickets were not directly bought, either because were linked to a sponsorship (96), belong to speakers and keynotes (53) or were free for various reasons (press, recordings, volunteers...).
+Transfers are another type of sold tickets so 27% of the tickets were not directly bought, either because were linked to a sponsorship (96), belong to speakers and keynotes (53) or were free for various reasons (press, recordings, volunteers...).

 **Rookie mistake**: calculate exactly how many people are going to attend to your conference with a free ticket, either because they are sponsors, keynotes, volunteers, speakers, press...

-We did take into account all the tickets associated to a sponsorship and speakers but we set a low estimate for volunteers and other free tickets and found we had 20 people more at the last minute, again messing up our planning.
+We did take into account all the tickets associated with a sponsorship and speakers but we set a low estimate for volunteers and other free tickets and found we had 20 people more at the last minute, again messing up our planning.

 ## Things not covered here